Tutorial of pydefect

 6. Decision of interstitial sites

-Pydefect holds a utility that recommends the interstitial sites based on volumetric data such as the all electron charge density in the unitcell using the ChargeDensityAnalyzer class implemented in pymatgen.
+pydefect includes a utility to assist in identifying interstitial sites based on volumetric data, such as the all-electron charge density of the unit cell.
+This feature uses the ChargeDensityAnalyzer class from pymatgen.

-After running the vasp calculation, use the following command in the directory including AECCAR{0,2}.
+After completing the VASP calculation, run the following command in the directory containing AECCAR{0,2}:

 pydefect_vasp le -v AECCAR{0,2} -i all_electron_charge

-, which shows the local minima of the charge density as follows.
+This will print local minima in the charge density as follows:

 a b c value ave_value